Shannon Lee: Career

+Shannon Lee laughs with a Lion dancer at a postal ceremony on Feb.
+18, 2026.

 In 1993, Lee made a cameo appearance as a party singer performing "California Dreamin'", in her father's biopic Dragon: The Bruce Lee Story.
 This was followed by supporting roles in the films Cage II (1994), with Lou Ferrigno and High Voltage (1998) with Antonio Sabato Jr.

 In 1998, Lee played her first leading role in the Hong Kong action film Enter the Eagles, directed by Corey Yuen, co-starring Michael Wong and Anita Yuen.
 In the film, Lee had a fight scene with Benny Urquidez, who went on to teach her kickboxing.
 That same year, she guest-starred in an episode of the television series Martial Law alongside Sammo Hung.

 In 2000, Lee sang a cover of "I'm in the Mood for Love" for the film China Strike Force directed by Stanley Tong.

 Lee appeared in the sci-fi television film Epoch, which first aired on the Sci Fi Channel in 2001.
 In 2003, she played the leading role in the action film Lessons for an Assassin.
 She was also the host of the first season of the television show WMAC Masters.

 Lee sang on the band Medicine's album The Mechanical Forces of Love in 2003.

 Lee is president of the Bruce Lee Foundation.
 She was the executive producer of the 2008 television series The Legend of Bruce Lee, based on her father's life, and the 2009 documentary film How Bruce Lee Changed the World.

+In 2020, Lee authored the book “Be Water, My Friend,” sharing the concepts at the core of Bruce Lee’s philosophies, showing how they can serve as tools of personal growth and self-actualization.

+Shannon Lee poses with actor Rich Ting in front of a giant replica of a Bruce Lee stamp on Feb.
+18, 2026.

 In 2015, Perfect Storm Entertainment and Shannon Lee announced that the series Warrior, based on an original idea by Bruce Lee, would be produced and air on Cinemax.
 Filmmaker Justin Lin was chosen to direct the series, which debuted April 5, 2019.

 In 2023, Lee guest starred in Season 3, episode 6 of Warrior, which marked her return to acting after 20 years.

+In 2026 her YA novel Breath of the Dragon, co-written with Fonda Lee won the Aurora Award for Best YA Novel.